Table of Contents

 - Global Search: By performing a global search for an account, you will be provided with the phone icon (next to the globe icon) from the Accounts results section of the global search window.
 Clicking this phone icon will cause the call log window to be displayed.To perform a global search, simply hit the SHIFT button on your keyboard twice (SHIFT + SHIFT) to have the global search box appear.
 For more information on global searches, please refer to the How To Best Use Global Search document.

 - Individual Account Management Page: From within a specific account's management page, clicking the downward arrow adjacent to the "Edit" menu within the top banner of the page will provide the "Add Call Log" option.
 Clicking this option will result in the call log window being displayed.

 Call Log Window

 The call log window, once displayed, will remain visible regardless of where you navigate throughout Sonar.
-Users can therefore easily navigate through the system while on call with a customer, and still be able to take notes and document the call as they go - while being able to search for and look up information that is pertinent to the ongoing call.
+Users can therefore easily navigate through the system while on a call with a customer, and still be able to take notes and document the call as they go - while being able to search for and look up information that is pertinent to the ongoing call.